 This course is designed for non-music majors and music majors with emphasis in a performance area other than the applied instrument for which the student is enrolled.
 Students should be minimally at the intermediate level of proficiency on their instrument.
 Substantial practice time is required.
 Jury exams are required.
-Instructor consent is required.
-Prerequisite: audition or consent of the instructor.
+Prerequisite: audition.
 Offered fall and spring.